Religion in Indonesia: History

 Before the arrival of the Abrahamic religions of Islam, Christianity and Judaism, the prevalent religions in the region were the Indian religions of Hinduism and Buddhism.
 They were brought to the archipelago around the second and fourth centuries, respectively, when Indian traders arrived on the islands of Sumatra, Java and Sulawesi, and brought their religion.
 The Shaivite sect of Hinduism started to develop in Java in the fifth century CE.
 Hinduism had a decisive influence on the ideology of the one-man rule of the Raja, and was the dominant religion in Indonesia before the arrival of Islam.
 The traders also established Buddhism which developed further in the following century and several Hindu and Buddhist-influenced kingdoms were established, such as Kutai, Srivijaya, Majapahit, and Shailendra.
 The world's largest Buddhist monument, Borobudur, was built by Shailendra and around the same time, the Hindu monument Prambanan was also built.
 The peak of Hindu-Javanese civilisation was the Majapahit empire in the fourteenth century, and is described as a 'Golden Age' in Indonesian history.

-Islam was introduced to the archipelago in the thirteenth century.
-Coming from Gujarat, India (some scholars also propose the Arabian and Persian theories), Islam spread through the west coast of Sumatra and then developed to the east in Java.
+Islam was introduced to the archipelago in the twelfth or thirteenth century.
+Coming from Gujarat, India (some scholars also propose the Arabian and Persian theories), Islam spread through the north and west coast of Sumatra (where, in 1111, first local Acehnese people were converted by an Arab called 'Abd-Allah 'Arif) and then developed to the east in Java.
 This period also saw Islam-influenced kingdoms established, namely Demak, Pajang, Mataram and Banten.
 By the end of the fifteenth century, 20 Islam-based kingdoms had been established, reflecting the domination of Islam in Indonesia.

 The Portuguese introduced Christianity in the 16th century, notably to the island of Flores and to what was to become East Timor.
 Protestantism was first introduced by the Dutch in the 16th century with Calvinist and Lutheran influences.
 For the Dutch, economic benefit rather than religious conversion were paramount, and missionary efforts avoided predominantly Muslim areas such as Java.
 The Dutch East India Company (VOC) regulated the missionary work so it could serve its own interests and focused it to the eastern, Animist part of the archipelago, including Maluku, North Sulawesi, Nusa Tenggara, Papua and Kalimantan.
 Christianity later spread from the coastal ports of Kalimantan, and missionaries arrived among the Torajans on Sulawesi.
 Parts of Sumatra were also targeted, most notably the Batak people who are predominantly Protestant today.